 Child care service is available for children of Harper students, faculty and staff.
-Children ages 2 through kindergarten will be accepted.
-The service is open from 7:30 am to 4:30 pm, Monday through Friday.
+Children who are toilet-trained, ages 2 through kindergarten (not entering first grade) will be accepted.
+The service is open from 7:45 am to 4:30 pm, Monday through Friday, if there is sufficient enrollment to maintain staffing.
 Pre-registration is required as enrollment is limited to space available.
 The child care room is located in D116.

-Students who have paid an activity fee will be charged \$1.00 per hour per child for one child, or \$1.75 per hour for two children.
+Students who have paid an activity fee will be charged \$1.00 per hour per child for one child, and 75¢ an hour for each additional child.
 The fee for all others is \$1.25 an hour per child.
 The service is also open to children of students who are attending one-day workshops or Women's Program activities.
 Please call ahead to make the necessary registration arrangements.